 Trey Adams*, OT, Washington

 Height: 6-7.
 Weight: 302.
 Projected 40 Time: 5.32.
 Projected Round (2019): 1.
-2/15/18: In October of the 2017 season, Adams tore an ACL and that led to him returning for his senior year even though he still could have been a first-round pick in the 2018 NFL Draft.
+6/9/18: In October of the 2017 season, Adams tore an ACL, which led to him returning for his senior year even though he still could have been a first-round pick in the 2018 NFL Draft.

 Adams was solid, but not dominant, before getting hurt.
 He didn't have a flawless season opener against Rutgers, but was better in other games.
 Adams showed good length, quickness, athleticism and agility.
-Sources from around the league thought he was a first-rounder with some liking him at left tackle and others think he would a better fit at right tackle.
+Sources from around the league thought he was a first-rounder, with some liking him at left tackle and others thinking he would a better fit at right tackle.
 One college scouting director said they had a higher grade on Adams than they did on Garett Bolles in 2016, who was the first tackle taken in the 2017 NFL Draft.

 During the summer leading up to fall camp for the 2017 season, scouting sources with NFL teams who had gone ahead to work the 2018 class during the spring told me that they thought Adams had the potential to be an elite prospect.
 Those evaluators felt that Adams could emerge as one of the top talents for the 2018 NFL Draft and had him in the top three of all players entering the 2017 season.
 They compared Adams' size and athleticism to Taylor Lewan coming out of Michigan, and also said that Adams has good technique to go with his impressive skill set.